-- General Education Requirement Fulfillment: Natural Sciences

-- Prerequisite: Consent of biology faculty
+- General Education Requirement Fulfillment: Natural Sciences - Prerequisite: Consent of biology faculty

-- Offering: On demand

-- Instructor: Staff

 Business

 The business major and minor, offered through the Atkinson Graduate School of Management, is designed to prepare you for your career with real world experiences, a strong foundation in business analytics and decision making, global perspectives, and personalized career development.
 You will learn to solve problems, communicate effectively, and work in team settings - qualities employers value significantly. the comprehensive coursework builds a robust foundation for changing interests, diverse career opportunities, and lifelong career success.